alpeshraj/Penguins_size/README.md

 # Penguins_size
-Analysing and using Decision tree classifier
+Analysing and using different type of classifier
 # Our goal is to create a model that can help a species of a penguin based on physical attributes, then we can use that model to help researchers classify penguins in the field, instead of needing an experienced biologist
 # Contents
 1. Describing the data